Campus of the University of Southern California: Parkside Arts and Humanities Residential College and Parkside International Residential College

+The Parkside colleges are located in the southwestern corner of campus and consist of multiple high-rise and low-rise buildings.
+The high-rise buildings were originally housing for married students.
+The International Residential College opened in January 2002.

 South Residential College

 South Residential College is made up by Marks Tower, Marks Hall, and Pardee Tower, all of which lie at the western end of McCarthy Quad.

-Marks Tower was rig

 Additionally, South Residential College houses El Sol y Luna, a Latinx cultural floor, and Somerville Place, a floor dedicated towards fostering an appreciation for Black culture.

 West Residential College

-West Residential College is composed of Webb Tower, which houses 316 residents across its 14 stories--the tallest residence building at USC.
+West Residential College is composed of Webb Tower, which houses 316 residents across its 14 stories—the tallest residence building at USC.
 The dorms in Webb Tower are composed of apartment style dorms which include full kitchens and en-suite bathrooms.
 Notably, Webb Tower does not have a thirteenth floor as thirteen is generally considered an unlucky number.
 Its elevator buttons jump from floor twelve immediately to floor fourteen.
 West Residential College is situated between the Lyon Center and the Engemann Student Health Center.
 West Residential College was constructed in 1972 in preparation for housing athletes at the 1984 Olympics.

-Previously, West Residential College also included Fluor Tower, however Fluor was demolished starting in February of 2022 in preparation for construction of the second phase of the USC Village.
+Previously, West Residential College also included Fluor Tower, however Fluor was demolished starting in February 2022 in preparation for construction of the second phase of the USC Village.
 It had been vacant since 2020.